melissajimison/FarMarRails/README.md

 - RESTful routing
 - Deployed application to Heroku
 - A "look and feel" that will make you and your partner happy!
+- An ERD representing your application's data model

 ## User Stories